-Sam Darnold’s future is very much up in the air entering the fifth-year option of his rookie contract.
-With the Carolina Panthers currently in the race for Deshaun Watson in 2022, let’s examine the situation with Darnold’s contract and his impact on the Panthers’ salary cap space in 2022.
+Sam Darnold’s future is very much up in the air entering the fifth-year option of his rookie contract after the Carolina Panthers traded for Baker Mayfield.
+Let’s examine the situation with Darnold’s contract and his impact on the Panthers’ salary cap space in 2022.
+Plus, can Carolina realistically trade him this league year?

 Sam Darnold’s contract details and bonuses